psic/SimpleXMLBlog/README.md

 This is a bunch of php classes.
 They provide a blog without no database needs (kind of NoSQL) in order to be easy to install and manage.
 All your blog entries and comments are stored in XML files.
 Blog entries use markdown language.

+# Why ?

+I will explain

+# Demo

+I will show!

 # How does it work ?

 ## Installing this blog